 Before fitting the Primary Drive components, you will need to fit the oil seal and the ground spacer that fits behind the drive sprocket.
 The Works Manual shows the seal fitted in this way with the spring side outside.
+Note..
+There are two thicknesses of ground spacer #E3733 (1957-59) at 0.379 in and #E4006 at 0.411 in.

-- When you consider that the breather system is designed to create a partial vacuum within the crankcase this arrangement makes sense.
-After 1969 the seal is omitted due to changes to the breathing system with the gases now passing through the bearing and venting behind the clutch, if your engine has had the breathing modified consider whether the seal is required or not. - If you failed to lubricate the bearing during crankcase assembly, do it before fitting the seal and apply oil to the outside of the ground spacer before fitting it so that the seal is correctly lubricated.
+When you consider that the breather system is designed to create a partial vacuum within the crankcase, this seal arrangement makes sense.
+After 1969 the seal is omitted due to changes to the breathing system with the gases now passing through the bearing and venting behind the clutch, if your engine has had the breathing modified consider whether the seal is required or not.

+If you failed to lubricate the bearing during crankcase assembly, do it before fitting the seal and apply oil to the outside of the ground spacer before fitting it so that the seal is correctly lubricated.